 By Don Gutzmer – GBI Technical Advisor

-During warm summer months, handling characteristics of WEST SYSTEM Epoxy will be different than at other times of the year.
-Our cure times are based on an ambient temperature of 72°F, but in warmer temperatures the epoxy will cure faster.
-There are some steps you can take to ensure good results when using WEST SYSTEM Epoxy in warm environments.
+During warm summer months, WEST SYSTEM Epoxy working time and other handling characteristics will be different than at other times of the year.
+Our cure times are based on an ambient temperature of 72°F, but in warmer temperatures, the epoxy will cure faster.
+There are some steps you can take to extend epoxy working times and ensure good results when using WEST SYSTEM Epoxy in warm environments.

 Epoxy cures by a chemical reaction between the resin and hardener that releases heat, called an exothermic reaction.
 The larger the volume of epoxy the more heat that is generated.
 Many epoxy users have seen pots of epoxy uncontrollably exotherm.
 The good news is there are some things you can do to prevent this.
 A good rule of thumb for gauging cure speed is that for every 18°F increase above 72°F, the working time and pot life will be cut in half.
 To maximize the working time of the epoxy, consider how much time you need and what temperature you’ll be working at, then select the hardener accordingly.

 The pot life on the WEST SYSTEM technical data sheets refers to a confined mass of 100 grams of epoxy at 72°F. Pot life is always shorter than working time because epoxy contained in a pot kicks off faster than epoxy spread into a roller pan (thin film).
 Spreading out the epoxy extends working time.

 Select either the 206 Slow or 209 Extra Slow Hardener for best results in warm temperatures.